Network Use Policy UPPS No. 04.01.05

 4) dynamic address assignment services (e.g., DHCP);

 10) similar functions;

-e. installing routers or any device that provides routing functionality including wireless routers, VoIP devices with built-in routers, or Network Address Translation (NAT) devices even if the routing, NAT, or DHCP functions have been disabled;
+e. installing routers or any devices that provide routing functionality including wireless routers, VoIP devices with built-in routers, or Network Address Translation (NAT) devices even if the routing, NAT, or DHCP functions have been disabled;

 f. using a host name that incorporates offensive or profane language or that makes the system appear university-owned and operated; and

 g. changing the Media Access Control (MAC) address to conceal the system’s identity or function.

 06.06 Online gaming consoles (e.g., XBOX One, PS4, Wii, etc.) may connect to the ResNet, but university support is limited to basic network connectivity.
 ResNet users should note that gaming consoles do not generally incorporate host firewalls, anti-malware protection, or other security features commonly available for general purpose personal computers with up-to-date operating systems.
 Consequently, ResNet users should utilize their gaming consoles solely for gaming purposes and avoid the use of consoles for higher risk activities like Web browsing.
 The use of gaming consoles in violation of this policy, UPPS No. 04.01.07, Appropriate Use of Information Resources, or any other university policy may result in revocation of gaming privileges and other progressive disciplinary action.